 N'donga, in the Kombe-N'sepe Block, is a large structural three-way fault trap comprised of multiple stacked reservoirs within Paleogene and Upper Cretaceous deepwater turbidite reservoir sequences.
 It is along trend and south of the North Matanda-1 and Matanda-2 wells.
+N'donga has an estimated pay thickness of approximately 130 feet.
 An exploration well is anticipated to be drilled post 2012.